The Founding of the Flippers: Your Guide to the History of Pinball

 The Banning of Pinball

 In 1942, the municipality of New York City decided to ban pinball machines.
-This was because there were laws against gambling, and people commonly betted on the outcome of pinball games and bingo pinball machines.
+This was because there were laws against gambling, and people commonly bet on the outcome of pinball games and bingo pinball machines.

 In addition, WWII was still going on.
-Many saw the production of pinball machines as a waste and detriment to the war efforts, so they finally banned it.
+Many saw the production of pinball machines as waste and a detriment to the war efforts, so they finally banned it.

 The Fall of Pinball